Determining Tax Residence Based on Residential Ties

 - a safety deposit box in Québec or Canada

-- personal stationery (including business cards) showing a Québec address or telephone number
+- personal stationery (including business cards) showing a Québec address or phone number

 - Québec newspaper or magazine subscriptions